sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/firmware_update_um980.md

 	</figcaption>
 	</figure>

+!!! note
+	Once in the special UM980 direct connect mode, the firmware will stay in that mode until you give the Torch Power Button a single press.
+If you power-cycle the Torch while it is in direct connect mode, it returns to direct connect mode on power-up.
+Give the button a single press to exit.

-8. Upon power-up, the firmware will be updated.
+8. After a restart, you will find the firmware updated.
 Open the System Menu to confirm the firmware version.